hradiladam/calculator/readme.md

 ---

 > This project is a work in progress and will be gradually updated and improved.
-Planned future enhancements include unit and integration tests using Jest, changing recent history display into database with its own tests